What to pack for your Asilia Adventure

-You’re going on your first Asilia Adventure but you’re not quite sure what to pack.
-So, what are the absolute must-haves when exploring East Africa’s open plains on foot, and what can you leave behind?
-We’ve asked Safari Fundi, Roelof Schutte, to round up the most essential items you will need.
+Going on your first Asilia Adventure but not quite sure what to pack?
+What are the absolute must-haves when exploring East Africa’s open plains on foot, and what can you leave behind?
+We asked Safari Fundi Roelof Schutte to round up the most essential items you need for your safari adventure.

-It’s best to pack neutral coloured clothing such as khaki, olive green or browns, these colours are the most suitable to wear in the African bush for multiple reasons Lighter colours absorb less heat and will keep you cooler, while brighter colours are proven to attract insects.
-Lightweight, breathable and quick to dry clothing items are also a good idea to include in your baggage.
-Try and avoid bringing thick cotton and wool clothing, these are heavier than other alternatives and take much longer to dry as well after being washed.
+It’s best to pack neutral coloured clothing such as khaki, olive green or browns.
+These colours are the most suitable to wear in the African bush for multiple reasons.
+Lighter colours absorb less heat and will keep you cooler, while brighter colours are proven to attract insects.
+Lightweight, breathable and quick-drying clothing are also a good idea to include in your baggage.
+Try and avoid bringing thick cotton and wool clothing.
+These are heavier than other alternatives and take much longer to dry after being washed.

 Essential clothing and accessories to pack are: